1(15-ounce) canchickpeas - See Note A for home-cooked chickpeas

 Instructions

-Drain the canned chickpeas (aka garbanzo beans), place in a microwave safe bowl with 1 cup water and microwave for 2 intervals of 2 minutes each (4 minutes total).
-Stir after the first spurt to ensure even heating.
-After microwaving, let them sit in hot water 5 minutes then drain and set aside.
+Drain the canned chickpeas (aka garbanzo beans), place in a microwave safe bowl with 1.5 cups water and microwave for 2 intervals of 2 minutes each (4 minutes total).
+Stir after the first round to ensure even heating.
+Then let them sit in hot water for 5 minutes.
+Drain the water, set aside.

-In a food processor or blender combine tahini, dill, lemon juice, thai chili, garlic, salt, pepper, olive oil plus 6 tablespoons water.
+In a food processor, combine tahini, dill, lemon juice, green chili, garlic, salt, pepper, olive oil plus 6 tablespoons water.
 Process for 1 to 2 minutes, scrape the sides.
-Then blend again for a minute or until the mixture looks smooth.
+Then blend again for a minute or until the mixture looks smooth-ish.

 If needed, add more water, but no more than 1 tablespoon at a time.
 Since hummus tends to thicken over time, aim to make it very slightly thinner than your preferred serving consistency.

-Transfer the hummus to a plate or bowl.
-Then drizzle a little olive oil, sprinkle some chopped fresh dill and top with reserved chickpeas.
+Transfer the hummus to a deep plate.
+Drizzle some olive oil and top with reserved chickpeas.
 Enjoy with pita bread, chips or vegetable sticks.

 Notes